 Jesus is the one and only Word of God (John 1:1).
 When God wants to speak directly to us with no intermediate, Jesus is the way he does it (Hebrews 1:1).
 Jesus is what God has to say.
 Jesus is the way and the truth.
 If there are any incomplete or false understandings of God, Jesus is not it because he is the truth.
 To put it more explicitly, Jesus is the exact representation of God.

 In the past God spoke to our ancestors through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son… the Son is the radiance of God’s glory and the exact representation of his being…

 The Old Testament doesn’t override anything we learn about God through Jesus, rather the opposite is true: Jesus is the key to unlocking the meaning of the Old Testament (Luke 24:45).
 Paul tells us that only with Jesus can we even understand the Old Testament (2 Corinthians 3:14-15).
+This bears repeating: without Jesus, you cannot understand the Old Testament properly.
+That means any interpretation that isn’t different because of Jesus is wrong.
 Jesus is who must guide us through the old Hebrew Scriptures.

 Jesus Weighs More